PluralKit/PluralKit/docs/content/user-guide.md

     pk;member Skyler privacy all private

 ## Importing and exporting data
 If you're a user of another proxy bot (e.g. Tupperbox), or you want to import a saved system backup, you can use the importing and exporting commands.
+Note, if you are on a mobile device, using the links is recommended - using the .json file from either bot may not work as Discord tends to break the file on download/upload.

 ### Importing from Tupperbox
 If you're a user of the *other proxying bot* Tupperbox, you can import system and member information from there.
 This is a fairly simple process: